ventureoo/nvidia-tweaks/README.md

 For Xfce, you must get rid of the problematic default compositor before using Picom:

 ``xfce-query -c xfwm4 -p /general/use_compositing -s false``

+P.S.
+All of the above only makes sense for the X11 sessions.
+Wayland implies the use of compositing as a built-in feature.